elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, there are two approaches to binding a method to its class.
+  <div><strong>Interview Response:</strong> Yes, there are two approaches to “binding a method” to its class.
 They include passing a wrapper function such as setTimeout() or binding the method to the object constructor.
 We could use other options such as regular function declarations if necessary.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />